leonardobertolani/temperatures/README.md

   T_2(t) = (T^2_{init} - T_{eq}) \cdot e^{-\gamma t} + T_{eq}
 $$

-These results have been applied in the `object_object.py` script.
-A simple GUI wraps the graph and add some input-boxes to let you play around with different scenarios.
+These results have been applied in the `simple-scenarios/object_object.py` script.
+A simple GUI wraps the graphs and add some input-boxes to let you play around.